dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 We're now ready to give the VAO some data.
 But first, we need a **vertex buffer**.

 ## Vertex Buffer Objects (VBOs)
 Here is the part where we actually give the GPU some data it can work with.
-For 95% of graphics applications, a vertex buffer is **required** to display anything on screen.
+For most graphics applications, a vertex buffer is **required** to display anything on screen.

 ### What is a vertex buffer?
 Before we can continue, it's handy to know what a vertex buffer is, and what it does.